SphereForge/PicTrimmer/privacy-policy.md

 *   **Pro Upgrade (In-App Purchase):** Users can choose to make a one-time in-app purchase to upgrade to the "Pro" version.
 This upgrade removes all advertising from the App.

 ### 2. Core App Functionality (Local Processing)
 PicTrimmer is designed to function entirely on your device.
 The application does not collect, store, or transmit any of your personal photos or images.
-All image processing performed by the App happens locally on your phone.
+All image processing performed by the App (including AI features) happens locally on your phone.
 Your images are never uploaded to any server or seen by me.

 ### 3. Data Handling (Advertising)
 To support the App and keep it free, I integrate third-party services into the free version of PicTrimmer.